thomasher05/restoration-mod-fans_addons/README.md

 Scout G7 deals 25% more damage on headshots at the cost of less damage

 Widomaker TX is a primary and deals more headshot damage, but has less body shot damage and fires slower.

+Akan LPFs and Enforcers spawn on mexico heists

 # Mutators: